Who is a Android Developer?

 5. What is a Fragment in Android?

 A modular portion of an activity that can be utilized to create dynamic user interfaces is called a fragment.
 It enables developers to divide the user interface (UI) of an Activity into more manageable, reusable parts that can be shown separately or in different combinations.
-In situations like tablet apps, where a single Activity may need to display several UI parts in a split-screen layout, fragments are very helpful.
+In situations like tablet apps, where a single Activity may need to display several UI parts in a split screen layout, fragments are very helpful.
 Because each Fragment has a lifespan distinct from the Activity, developers have more flexibility over how UI elements are shown and how resources are handled.
 A crucial component of Android's adaptable UI design, fragments can also be reused across many Activities.

 >>> CLICK HERE TO APPLY FOR THIS JOB <<<